 Welcome to The Brick Hotel, Mexico City

 Located on Calle Orizaba in Mexico City's eclectic Roma neighborhood, the boutique Brick Hotel provides an intimate environment.
-Well-known as a center of culinary excellence, the Brick Hotel’s restaurant is open throughout the day, offering a menu which is classically Mexican and a cocktail bar renowned as a gathering place for the social elite.
-The Roof Top Terrace commands a view over the architecture and greenery of La Roma and is truly an oasis in the heart of the city.
+Well-known as a center of culinary excellence, the Brick Hotel’s restaurant is open throughout the day, offering a menu which is a contemporary take on Mexican cuisine and a cocktail bar renowned as a gathering place for the social elite.
+The Roof Terrace commands a view over the varied architecture and greenery of La Roma and is truly an oasis in the heart of the city.

 Rooms have been designed to meet the highest standards in design, molded with comfort and decorated with cultural significance, as they carry pieces by contemporary artists.
 Here is a list of the luxurious rooms and suites:

 With a separate parlor and bedroom, a Signature Suite allows for a myriad of options.
 Whether relaxing on a King-size bed, enjoying the ensuite bathroom's claw-foot tub, sipping a cup of coffee on the discreet balcony or reclining on a comfortable couch, this is truly a home-from-home experience.